20th October, 2022

 Make sure you have a plan in place before doing a drill, and that fire marshals and anyone else with fire responsibilities has been made aware of what's expected of them.
 The purpose of the drill is to familiarise everyone with what to do and avoid panic.

 Yes, the requirement for carrying out fire drills is included in the Regulatory Reform (Fire Safety) Order 2005 as safety drills.

 - establish and, where necessary, give effect to appropriate procedures, including safety drills, to be followed in the event of serious and imminent danger to relevant persons;

-It's much better to answer these questions during a fire drill, rather than in an actual fire when peoples lives are at risk.
+It's much better to answer these questions during a fire drill, rather than in an actual fire when people's lives are at risk.
 And that's exactly why we need fire drills at work.
-So that employees and anyone else occupying the workplace become familiar with what to do in the event of a fire.
+So that employees and anyone else in the workplace become familiar with what to do in the event of a fire.